Current Gallery: Post-Edwardian & Modern / postedwardianmodern149

 Costume seen on Belinda Lang as Martha Brett

-• Debra Beaumont as Emma Casson wearing an apricot gown with beaded flowers in the 1992 series "The House of Eliott."
+• Debra Beaumont as Emma Casson wearing an apricot gown decorated with embroidered flowers and beading in the 1992 series "The House of Eliott."

 • BBC